Machine-Learning-for-Medical-Language/cnlp_transformers/README.md

 **Due to some dependency issues, this package does not officially support macOS on Apple Silicon.**
 For experimental support, use python 3.10 and run
-`pip install -r macos-requirements.txt` between steps 3 and 4
+`pip install -r macos-requirements.txt` before installing the package.
-of the [editable installation](#editable-installation) instructions below.

 > [!NOTE]
 When installing the library's dependencies, `pip` will probably install